34 Quick Breakfast Ideas That Actually Fill You Up

 16) Rice Cakes

-Rice cakes are a fast base when you want something lighter than toast.
-Spread on peanut butter and add jam, honey, or sliced fruit.
-The crunch makes it feel snacky in a good way.
-Keep a sleeve at work and you’ve got an emergency breakfast option.
+Rice cakes are a quick alternative if you want something lighter than toast.
+Spread peanut butter and top with jam, honey, or sliced fruit.
+The crunch gives it a good snack-type feeling.
+Stash a sleeve at your workplace, and you’ve got yourself a backup breakfast option.

 17) Breakfast Burrito